Taking Your HIV Medicine as Prescribed

 Do You Have to Take Your HIV Medicine If Your Viral Load Is Undetectable?

 Yes.
-ART is not a cure and the virus remains in your body, even if your viral load is undetectable.
-So you need to keep taking your HIV medicine as prescribed.
+ART is not a cure for HIV, and the virus remains in your body, even if your viral load is undetectable.
+You need to keep taking your HIV medicine as prescribed.
 If you stop taking your HIV medicine, your viral load will quickly go back up.

 If you have stopped taking your HIV medicine, talk to your health care provider as soon as possible.
 Your provider can help you address issues that may have caused you to stop taking your medication, such as side effects or cost and help you get back on track.
 Together, you can discuss the best strategies to prevent transmitting HIV to your sexual partners until your viral load is confirmed to be undetectable again.